ariyaths/remodel/Magic-8-Ball_PRIVACY_POLICY.md

 # Privacy Policy

-This privacy policy governs your use of the software application Translatit (“Application”) for mobile devices that was created by Omkar Sujit Nair.The Application is a translator.
+This privacy policy governs your use of the software application Magic 8 Ball (“Application”) for mobile devices that was created by Harihara Sujit Nair.The Application is a translator.

 ## What information does the Application obtain and how is it used?